 $ tcpdump -i 2 "port http" -A

 Another way to display captured files is Hex format.

 By default port and ip numbers are displayed as text for example port 80 will shown as http or an ip address will shown as host name if it can be resolved.
 These information can be shown as numeric like below.

 $ tcpdump -i 2 port http -q -n

 Set Packet Count To Capture

-In some situations we want to limit captured packet count for example to identify a network traffic we generally need start of the TCP session.
-Specify count for captured packets here we set it to 5
+In some situations, we want to limit captured packet count for example to identify network traffic we generally need the start of the TCP session.
+Specify count for captured packets here we set it to 5.

 $ tcpdump -i 2 "port http" -c 5

 Another similar option to limiting capture is setting total capture size for each packet.
 Each packet can have different sizes these options will set standard size for each packet captured.
 Set size for the captured packet, we set here 100 bytes this is useful when redirecting captures to the file.